Kerne Bridge (River Wye crossing): Second World War defences

 In 1940, during the Second World War, Kerne Bridge was designated as a Centre of Resistance on the Western Command Stop Line No. 27, which followed the line of the River Wye from its mouth to Hay-on-Wye (Y Gelli Gandryll).
 As a result of this designation two defensive pillboxes - brick-built rifle positions with concrete bases and roofs and earth banked up to just below the rifle embrasures - were erected at the Goodrich end of the bridge in the period 1940–41.

-One was located approximately 365 metres southwest of Kerne Bridge and about 135 metres south of the road; the other was positioned about 135 metres to the north, 275 metres west of Kerne Bridge and adjoining the road on the south side.
-They were recorded in July 1995 by 2 Military Intelligence Company (believed to be the only records that exist).
+One was located approximately 365 metres southwest of Kerne Bridge and about 135 metres south of the road; the other was positioned about 135 metres to the north, 275 metres west of the bridge and adjoining the road on the south side.
+They were recorded in July 1995 by 2 Military Intelligence Company and their record is believed to be the only one that exists.
 The pillboxes were demolished in 1997 as part of an agricultural land improvement scheme.
 The remaining rubble can still be found in the field adjacent to the bridge on the downstream side and irregularly deposited under the right-bank flood arch, where it obstructs the smooth flow of floodwater.